YashKalia/Testing-PacMan/assignment-docs/assignment-1-report.md

   1.When Clyde is far from pacman's location-then he must not  move away pacman's current location.
   2.When Clyde is close to pacman's location-then he must not move towards pacman.

+Exercise-14

+One solution is to add class attributes in the test class and use the @BeforeEach annotation and the setUp() method.
+The code that you see that is repeated in the Arrange part of tests can be in the setUp method definition which will be invoked before each test.

+Another solution is to define some helper-function without @BeforeEach in the test class that handles the specific Arrange part of certain unit tests which will be invoked at the start of unit tests.
+The advantage of this: you can choose which tests will invoke this helper method, so you have more control than when using @BeforeEach.
+The disadvantage: there is minimal repetition in calling the helper method in tests.

+Exercise-15

+The goal of unit tests is to test each component in isolation.
+You want clean instances for each test, so each of them should not depend on each other and not have to work with possibly changed test data.
+So the tests shouldn't be interfered by, but should be independent of another test.
+This can be achieved by using the setUp() method to instantiate clean instances.
+A consequence of this independence is that tests will be more repeatable: it always returns the same result if you do not change anything in between runs.
+Furthermore, using setUp() helps to minimize code repetition as mention in the answer to exercise 14.

+Exercise-16

+When a test fails assertEquals gives an error message that says that a test failed because an expected value/instance differs from what was the actual value/instance, which is more useful for debugging than the error message that assertTrue gives: expected True but was False.

+Another advantage of assertEquals is that you can use it for both primitive and reference types, while for assertTrue there is the risk that you might use ""=="" instead of equals() for comparing reference types which might be wrong.

+Exercise-17

+The private method in a class are called within public methods, so when you test public methods you are indirectly testing private methods.
+In most cases, there should not be a need to test a private method.
+Private methods are an implementation detail so usually private methods shouldn't exist in isolation.
+A private method is an implementation detail that should be hidden to the users of the class and cannot be called in a test class.
+Testing private methods breaks encapsulation.
+If private methods have enough complexity that must be tested, we should put them in another class to keep high cohesion, a class should have only one purpose.